 Oil colours do not change noticeably after drying, and it is possible to produce both opaque and transparent effects, as well as matte and gloss finishes.
 In the hands of Old Masters like Rubens or Rembrandt oils permitted stunning effects of light and colour as well as much greater realism.

 99. Oil paint dries under the influence of oxygen and light.

-Once the paint is dry this oxidation process does not stop but continues in an ageing process.
+Once the paint is dry, this oxidation process does not stop but continues in an aging process.
 Eventually this can be visible as cracking.

 100. Using too many different types of mediums, and/or creating your own mediums, can put a painting under "stress".

 Damage is very unpredictable in this case.
 The easiest way to avoid putting your painting under stress is to adhere to the Fat over Lean rule.